 Unanimity?
 Not really.

-In the context in which media and specialized journals have made a trend out of referring to sugar as a drug, with arguments like the ones presented above, there are still unconverted scientists, which remain skeptical to such labelling of sugar.
-These admit that sugar (sucrose) can trigger addictive behaviours, but believe these must be understood as part of the context.
+In the context in which the media and specialist journals have made a trend of referring to sugar as a drug, with arguments like the ones presented above, there are still unconverted scientists, who remain sceptical to such labelling of sugar.
+These admit that sugar (sucrose) can trigger addictive behaviours, but believe these must be understood within a particular context.
 For instance, animal studies have shown that addictive reactions are manifestations to the sweet taste and not the caloric content (these manifestations being similar for administering saccharine, which is sweet but has no caloric intake).
-Also, the preference for sugar is manifested in rats and in studies designed for interventions at the level of animal’s body, so that, once the sugar goes into the animal’s mouth it can be eliminated out of the body, not reaching the stomach and, therefore, not penetrating the vascular bed (except for a very small amount).
-This suggests that we are rather dealing with the effect of the sweet taste than the “drug” effect.
+Also, the preference for sugar is manifested in rats and in studies designed for interventions at the level of the animal’s body, so that, once the sugar goes into the animal’s mouth it can be eliminated out of the body, not reaching the stomach and, therefore, not penetrating the vascular bed (except for a very small amount).
+This suggests that we are dealing with the effect of the sweet taste rather than the “drug” effect.

-Secondly, these addictive behaviors obtained with sugar are only based on a diet consisting of intermittent access to sugar.
-However, similar behaviors are not observed in animals which are given free access to sugar.
-Generally, for this kind of experiments, one selects only animals who prefer sugar formulas in the early stages.
-Therefore it is admitted that a combination between the sweet taste and intermittent access to sugar may trigger a state similar to drug addiction, and the respective animals have a more intense response to drugs that have never been administered to them, like amphetamine and alcohol.
+Secondly, these addictive behaviours obtained with sugar are only based on a diet consisting of intermittent access to sugar.
+However, similar behaviours are not observed in animals which are given free access to sugar.
+Generally, for these kinds of experiments, only animals who prefer sugar formulas in the early stages are selected.
+Therefore, it is admitted that a combination between the sweet taste and intermittent access to sugar may trigger a state similar to drug addiction, and the respective animals have a more intense response to drugs that have never been administered to them, like amphetamine and alcohol.
 But just how relevant is this effect to regular sugar consumption?

-To quote certain researchers, “it is important to emphasize that these behaviors similar to addiction are observed only in diets with intermittent access but not in the ones with ad libitum access” to sugar.
+To quote certain researchers, “it is important to emphasise that these behaviours similar to addiction are observed only in diets with intermittent access but not in those with ad libitum access” to sugar.

 In this context, “intermittent access” means that animals are offered sugar for a certain period, for example, for 12 hours, and then this access is limited for another 12 hours and so on.

-Moreover, other aspects contradict the existence of “drug” effects of sugar.
-For instance, rodents which are given access to sugar for a long period are affected by processes of depreciations hereof, like adding a substance which induces nausea.
-In such situations, animals refuse to go on consuming sugar.
+Moreover, other aspects contradict the existence of the “drug” effects of sugar.
+For instance, rodents which are given access to sugar for a long period are affected by the negative consequences of consuming sugar, like adding a substance which induces nausea.
+In such situations, animals refuse to continue consuming sugar.
 On the other hand, in the case of cocaine or heroin, animals keep consuming these drugs despite the negative consequences.
-As far as the limited data we have from humans, it is difficult to make a distinction between natural consumption of sweet foods and a pathological state of addiction.
-In the studies carried out so far, it has been proven that the consumption of energy-dense foods which are nutrient-poor – candy, fast-food – is correlated with a score used for diagnosing “food addiction” and with the body mass index.
+As far as the limited data we have from humans goes, it is difficult to make a distinction between natural consumption of sweet foods and a pathological state of addiction.
+In the studies carried out so far, it has been proven that the consumption of energy-dense foods which are nutrient-poor, such as candy and fast-food, is correlated with a score used for diagnosing “food addiction” and with the body mass index.
 The total consumption of carbohydrates and sugar from different foods, including that from breakfast cereal and fruits, hasn’t been significantly associated with this score.

 Drug or food?

-The skeptical camp underline the idea that “sugar is no more obesogenic than any other tasty, energy-rich food”.
-A true fact, which many of the sugar’s critics take into consideration.
-The concerns related to sugar many organizations and organisms involved in the nutritional field have, refer not so much to the complete prohibition hereof, but rather to limiting it to levels which are compatible with a healthy life.
+The sceptical camp underline the idea that “sugar is no more obesogenic than any other tasty, energy-rich food,” A fact which many of sugar’s critics take into consideration.
+Nutritional experts are not suggesting the complete banning of sugar, but rather to limiting it to levels which are compatible with a healthy life.

-Besides, authors who believe in labeling sugar and highly processed foods as “addictive” admit to the fact that numerous studies which have examined sugar’s causal role in diabetes or obesity, did not establish a clear and unique causal relation and that it is rather the energy excess (that is food, irrespective of that being sweets, fats or even proteins) which leads to excessive body weight, obesity and type II diabetes: “Neither the consumption of sugar per se, nor the consumption of a sole nutrient can uniquely cause these morbid conditions. (…) Once the analysis for the total energy intake is adjusted, many published studies haven’t actually shown a relationship between sugar consumption and body weight.”
+Besides, authors who believe in labelling sugar and highly processed foods as “addictive” admit to the fact that numerous studies which have examined sugar’s causal role in diabetes or obesity, did not establish a clear and unique causal relationship and that it is rather the energy excess (that is within food, irrespective of it being sweets, fats or even proteins) which leads to excessive body weight, obesity and type II diabetes: “Neither the consumption of sugar per se, nor the consumption of a sole nutrient can uniquely cause these morbid conditions. (…) Once the analysis for the total energy intake is adjusted, many published studies haven’t actually shown a relationship between sugar consumption and body weight.”

 The risks of consuming too much sugar

 According to a meta-analysis based on around 60 studies, when sugar is replaced with other nutrients with a similar energy content, “no adjustment in body weight occurs”.
-However, one should not ignore the fact that there is convincing observational proof that “refreshment drinks” (which all contain sugar), consumed on a frequent basis, are associated with a high risk (approximately 25%) of diabetes, compared to the risk people consuming such drinks just once a month or less take.
-On the other hand, critics of the “drug” label applied to sugar rather wish to avoid stigmatizing sugar, admitting, however, that it is “indisputable that sugars, as a dense part, caloric-wise, of our diets, contributes to obesity.
+However, one should not ignore the fact that there is convincing observational proof that soft drinks (which contain sugar), consumed on a frequent basis, are associated with a 25% higher risk of diabetes, compared to the risk profile of people consuming such drinks just once a month or less.
+On the other hand, critics of the “drug” label applied to sugar rather wish to avoid stigmatising sugar.
+They do admit, however, that it is “indisputable that sugars, as a dense part, caloric-wise, of our diets, contributes to obesity.
 It is also indisputable that reducing sugar (together with reducing other energy-dense foods) should be part of any weight loss diet.
 We must be very careful not to conclude that this is the only harmful nutrient”.

-In other words, whether sugar is or isn’t a drug might be just a thin-slice inference.
-However, opinions rather seem to converge on the need to reduce sugar consumption irrespective of how we label it.
+In other words, whether sugar is or isn’t a drug might be besides the point, since opinions seem to converge on the need to reduce sugar consumption irrespective of what we label it.